 In conversation with Chesterton’s The Everlasting Man, the first lecture in this series focuses on paintings of underwater panthers, mythological beings from the Native American people of the Great Lakes.
 In making way for settlers, forced Midwestern Indian removals embodied this swallowing monster.
 Today, however, Native painting is being revived, a Renaissance in which Christianity plays a surprisingly prominent, if neglected, role.

-Following the lecture, there will be a reception and book launch/signing for Dr. Christine A. Colón’s Choosing Community: Action, Faith, and Joy in the Works of Dorothy L. Sayers, the third volume in the Hansen Lectureship series published by InterVarsity Press Academic.
-The book will be available for purchase at a 15% discount during this event.
+Following the lecture, there was a reception and book launch/signing for Dr. Christine A. Colón’s Choosing Community: Action, Faith, and Joy in the Works of Dorothy L. Sayers, the third volume in the Hansen Lectureship series published by InterVarsity Press Academic.

 February 6, 2020 – “The Cost of Chicago”